Wola Zambrowska

 Wola Zambrowska is a village in north-east Poland near Zambrów in Podlaskie Voivodeship.
 Wola Zambrowska is the largest village in Gmina Zambrów.
-It lies approximately 3 km south-east of Zambrów and 63 km west of the regional capital Białystok.

 History

 In 1423, the Mazovian prince Janusz I gave the Łętowo forest and Stawiska seat to Ślubowo knights.
 In 1526, Wola Zambrowska became royal property.
 Wola Zambrowska was a big village for many years - in 1921 it had 284 inhabitants and had grown to about 1,000 inhabitants in 2007.